There’s a whole industry dedicated to making people feel happy.

 If you pursue only happiness, you won’t ever leave your comfort zone.
 Because stepping outside your comfort zone is, by definition, uncomfortable.
 You’ll keep dragging yourself into the same predictable tomorrow by reliving yesterday.

-Following your north star will often take you off the path that you’ve followed in the past, as it did for me.
 There’ll always be a reason to keep coloring inside the lines you’ve drawn for yourself.
 It’ll be agonizing to leave behind what feels comfortable to pursue what’s uncomfortable—and to step into the unknown, where all things that never existed are created.

 But, as Zora Neale Hurston writes, “there is no agony like bearing an untold story inside you.”